-At Marina Del Rey Hospital physicians recognize the potential benefits of alternative and complementary spondylosis treatment.
+At Cedars-Sinai Marina del Rey Hospital physicians recognize the potential benefits of alternative and complementary spondylosis treatment.
 There has been a great deal of evidence that techniques such as chiropractic therapy, deep tissue massage, and even herbal formulations can be beneficial in the management of spondylosis.
 You may be advised to try alternative medicine treatments before considering the surgical means of treatment.
-The alternative medicine therapies include:
+Alternative medicine therapies include:

 The only preventable cause of spondylosis is obesity.
 Therefore, it is very important to maintain a healthy body weight.
 Certain tips that can be followed to reduce your risk for lumbosacral spondylosis include:

-If you need more information regarding our spondylosis treatment options, consult our specialty trained spinal surgeons at Marina Del Rey Hospital.
+If you need more information regarding our spondylosis treatment options, consult our specialty-trained spinal surgeons at Cedars-Sinai Marina del Rey Hospital.